Stay Tuned (film): Production

+Robert Zemeckis, Joe Dante, and Joe Johnston were considered as potential choices to direct the film.
+Peter Hyams lobbied Morgan Creek for the opportunity to direct the film as he'd always wanted to make a film with Spielbergian elements and Morgan Creek hired him in Spring of 1991 to direct due to his enthusiasm for the film.
+Dan Aykroyd was initially considered for the role of Roy Knable, but due to the massive demands required by the production to create the various Hellivision environments it was decided to go with leads who were more affordable leading to the casting of John Ritter and Pam Dawber.
+Filming began in October 1991 at The Bridge Studios in Burnaby, British Columbia with additional filming taking place in Old Tucson Studios in Tucson, Arizona.

+Animated sequence

+Chuck Jones Productions produced the animated sequence in which Roy and Helen are turned into cartoon mice which was directed by Jeff DeGrandis.
+Chuck Jones himself designed the models for the mice versions of Roy and Helen, provided character pose layouts, and approved DeGrandis' boards.
+The sequence was produced in the United States at a cost of about $800,000 and took six months and a team of five full-time and seven freelance animators.
+Segment producer and executive of Chuck Jones Productions Steven Leiva said when they were coordinating with Hyams, they requested their team have the freedom to design appealing cartoon mice with the mannerisms and movements of Roy and Helen rather than capturing the likenesses of John Ritter and Pam Dawber, to which Hyams agreed and the team was allowed a high level of autonomy.
+During Test screenings, audiences routinely singled out the animated segment as their favorite part of the movie.

 Reception

 The film was not screened for film critics.
 The film holds a 47% approval rating on Rotten Tomatoes from 17 reviews, with an average score of 4.6/10.
 On Metacritic, the film has a score of 41 out of 100, based on 16 critics, indicating "mixed or average reviews".

 Stephen Holden of The New York Times called the film a "cleverly plotted movie" based on a "nifty satiric concept" but said that "most of its takeoffs ... show no feel for genre and no genuine wit."
 Rita Kempley of The Washington Post called the film "wonderfully silly" and a "zippy action spoof."
 Variety reported the film was "not diabolical enough for true black comedy, too scary and violent for kids lured by its PG rating and witless in its sendup of obsessive TV viewing...a picture with nothing for everybody"; it noted that the "six-minute cartoon interlude by the masterful Chuck Jones, with Ritter and Dawber portrayed as mice menaced by a robot cat...has a grace and depth sorely lacking in the rest of the movie."
 Time Out called it "pointless 'satire'" with the "emotional depth of a 30-second soap commercial."